OldBoyCoder/KTDReader/Readme.md

 ## Introduction

 This utility will read all of the records in an 'F3' data file as used by the Fiat ePer database.
-These files are used to hold records of car production and so are a source of chassy and engine numbers as well as information about the exact model of car.
+These files are used to hold records of car production and so are a source of chassis and engine numbers as well as information about the exact model of car.
 The records only contain key information such as model reference (SINCOM) that can then be turned into text using the tables in the ePer database.